A user-focused vision for BOC Edwards

 Site structure ≠ Corporate structure

-Having interrogated customers and the internal team, we began to realise there was a gap emerging.
-We found that if you were to print out the architecture diagram of the website we inherited and compare it with the organisational chart of the business, the two things would be almost identical.
-And we realised that this was not what customers wanted.
+Having worked with customers and the internal team, we began to realise there was a gap emerging.
+We found that if you were to print out the architecture diagram of the website we inherited and compare it with the organisational chart of the business, the two would be almost identical.
+And we knew this wasn't what customers wanted.

 Put the customer first – sounds obvious, doesn’t it?